Your First Gala

 Parkside Pool has probably the best spectator facilities at any pool in our area.
 Some pools do not have any seating other than plastic chairs along poolside.
 Cushions are therefore helpful accessories.

-If you need guidance on filling in entry forms for competitions please ask a committee member.
-Please try not to distract the coaches on poolside.
+If you need guidance on filling in entry forms for competitions please ask !

 Good Luck!